0xSpaceShard/starknet-devnet/website/docs/proofs.md

 }
 ```

-`proof_facts` length is expected to be 8 in devnet mode.
+`proof_facts` length is expected to be 9 in devnet mode (includes a `messages_hash` element derived from L2→L1 messages).

 `l2_to_l1_messages` contains L2→L1 messages extracted by simulating the transaction.
-If the simulation fails (e.g. insufficient balance), this array will be empty and the proof is still returned.
+If the simulation fails (e.g. execution reverts), `starknet_proveTransaction` returns an error instead of a proof.

 ## Mode-specific behavior details